iusztinpaul/IusztinPaul/README.md

 -----

 `🎨 Creating content takes me a lot of time.
-If you enjoyed my work, you could support me to keep making awesome stuff by:`
+If you enjoyed my work, you could support me by:`
 - [Joining Medium through my referral link](https://medium.com/membership/@pauliusztin) - It won't cost you any additional $$$.
 - [Buying me a coffee](https://www.buymeacoffee.com/pauliusztin)